deanna-stover/coursesCNU/2022/idst270fall2022/edition.md

 The Annotated Bibliography can stack, so if you choose this option, you can have as few as 4 sources and as many as 10.

+All entries for the Annotated Bibliography should be 150-250 words long and formatted according to MLA.

 ##### Edit Introduction for readability

 Read through the Introduction (probably more than once!) and revise it to be more accessible to a high school and undergraduate audience.
 For this, you'll need to copy the text from the site into a Word Document and make Track Changes to it.
 Afterwards, write a 300-word summary of the changes you are suggesting and why.